ZWolferZ/RyanLabs---Box/README.md

 # RyanLabs---Box
-A Local Hosted Multiplayer Game, included with a client and virtual server!
+A Local Hosted Multiplayer Game, including a client and virtual server!